 The Solution: Having your chimney professionally cleaned is the simplest way to eliminate smoke from entering your house and maintain the health of your fireplace.

 Installing a fireplace insert will help create a seal around your fireplace and limit the amount of smoke that enters your home.
 Additionally, inserts will help circulate heat throughout the room.
 This will help lower heating bills in the wintertime.

 You can also add glass doors to your fireplace to keep out smoke.
 Doors come in a variety of sizes and styles, so you can match your home’s décor.

 If you’re considering an insert or glass doors, it’s best to hire a pro to handle any installations.

-Need to find a pro for your fireplace smoke?Find Pros
+Ready to start your fireplace smoke?Find Pros